-If the Council determines an application before the end of the determination period (which is 5 working days, beginning with the first day after the public consultation period, excluding public holidays) they can specify the duration of the licence, subject to a minimum duration of 3 months.
+If the Council determines an application before the end of the determination period (which is 5 working days, beginning with the first day after the public consultation period, excluding public holidays) they can specify the duration of the licence, subject to a maximum of 2 years. minimum duration of 3 months.

 The expectation from the Government is that local authorities will grant licences for 12 months or more unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space.
-As such, the Council will normally grant applications until 30 September 2021.
+As such, tThe Council will normally grant applications until 30 September 2023 for a 12 month period unless a shorter period has been requested or it is necessary for good reason, such as known upcoming street works, for example.

-If a licence is 'deemed' granted because the authority does not make a decision on an application before the end of the determination period, then the licence will be valid for a year.
+If a licence is 'deemed' granted because the authority does not make a decision on an application before the end of the determination period, then the licence will be valid for a period of two yearsa year.

-A licence granted or deemed to be granted will not be valid beyond 30 September 2021.
+A licence granted or deemed to be granted will not be valid beyond 30 September 2023.